EleanaGrimshaw/unity-basic-training/step-by-step/MyFistCustomComponent.md

     {
         if(Input.GetKeyDown(KeyCode.D))
         {
-            current_material = gameObject.GetComponent<MeshRenderer>().sharedMaterial;
+            // get the current material the gameobject has current_material = gameObject.GetComponent<MeshRenderer>().sharedMaterial;

-            if(current_material == new_material)
+            // check if the current material is the new material if(current_material == new_material)
             {
-                gameObject.GetComponent<MeshRenderer>().sharedMaterial = start_material;
+                // if it is, we will change the material back to the start_material gameObject.GetComponent<MeshRenderer>().sharedMaterial = start_material;
             }
             else
             {
-                gameObject.GetComponent<MeshRenderer>().sharedMaterial = new_material;
+                // if it isn't, we will change the material to the new material gameObject.GetComponent<MeshRenderer>().sharedMaterial = new_material;
             }
         }